-1. Advertisements from different “companies” always seem to play the same attraction video, or the video contains the same images/clips!
+Red Flag 1 – Advertisements from different “companies” always seem to be word for word and play the same attraction video, or contain the same images/clips.

 Keep scrolling down on Facebook and you’re bound to see a different “company” trying to sell you the same product under a different listing.
 This is more likely a black market company creating different “clones.”

-Look at the mosaic above, it’s almost word for word the same listing!
+Look at the images above, it’s almost word for word the same listing!
 These were all found within a few minutes of scrolling through Facebook!

 Something being advertised as a “replacement” for a telescope has a lot of balls to make that claim, especially when going against people who actually know how telescopes and optics are supposed to work!

 Well, first off, let’s talk about the popular Nikon P900… a camera often referenced for high zoom capabilities.
-By default it has a 2000mm focal lens that achieves 83x… a Nikon P1000 can get to 3000, or 125x zoom, and I’m not including what you can get with “Dynamic Fine Zoom.”
+By default it has focal lens that goes all the way up to 2000 mm and achieves 83x… a Nikon P1000 can get to 3000, or 125x zoom, and I’m not including what you can get with their “Dynamic Fine Zoom” functions.